 “Because we’re ladies,” Roxy said primly, holding her nose high in the air.

 “Ladies my arse.
 I’ve seen the way you throw punches -- ow, Rox.”
 He grunted and rubbed his upper arm.
 “See!
 You just proved my -- ow, okay!
 Relax woman, we’re going.”

 In a swirl of motion we exchanged our shorts and t-shirts for pressed white blouses and grey skirts.
 Roxy pulled on a pair of knee socks just as the doors slid open.
 Finn and James returned already dressed in their uniforms.

 “Haven’t you ever heard of knocking?”
 I asked, trying to pull on my patterned black tights and falling onto the carpeted floor.
 The almost translucent black tights that had a darker floral print scattered across the legs were now tangled around my legs.

 I frowned lightly and stood up, yanking up the tights as I did so.
 The tights should have been put on before my skirt but, alas, nothing can ever be that easy.
 Giving up on perfecting my tights I threw myself back onto the seat.

-“Haven’t you ever heard of brushing your hair?”
+“Haven’t you ever heard of a hair brush?”
 Finn winked at me and nodded at my head of messy curls.